nwg-piotr/nwg-drawer/README.md

 You may pin applications by right-clicking them.
 Pinned items will appear above the application grid.
 Right-click a pinned item to unpin it.
 The pinned items cache is shared with [nwg-menu](https://github.com/nwg-piotr/nwg-menu) and `nwggrid`.

+Below the grid there is the power bar - a row of buttons to lock screen, exit the compositor, reboot, suspend and power your machine off.
+For each button to appear, you need to provide the corresponding command.
+See "Command line arguments" below.

 <img src="https://github.com/nwg-piotr/nwg-drawer/assets/20579136/8f4eacb4-5395-4350-889b-a9037aa34f08" width=640 alt="screenshot"><br>